Golf Course Review of Ganton Golf Club

 There are only two true par three’s on the course and both have lovely putting surfaces and green surrounds but compared to some other real top draw inland courses Ganton fares poorly in this regard.
 Perhaps the relative flatness of the land doesn’t allow for a jaw-dropping short hole like you will find at a Swinley Forest, Sunningdale, Hollinwell or The Berkshire to name just a few.
 Neither plays more than 170 yards at their maximum either which was a little surprising to discover when re-reading the scorecard.
 Not that that’s necessarily a bad thing!

-The final hole is also a bit of a let-down at Ganton and, especially after the 17th, this means that your round ends on a little bit of a weak note.
+The final hole is also a of an oddity and not quite in keeping with the rest of the round.
 The hole itself requires a blind tee-shot before playing back over the entrance road again.
 One can often be blocked out by trees and although two good shots are required to find the green it’s not a classic finishing hole like Yorkshire rivals Moortown and Alwoodley can boast.

 For 16 holes Ganton is extremely good golf and doesn’t really put a foot wrong.
 There are a number of strong and demanding holes and they are mixed with enough thought provoking holes to ensure the round doesn’t feel like a slog for the average golfer.
 Indeed it is highly enjoyable and a brilliant test of golf played over lovely firm and sandy turf.

-However in my own opinion, one that’s not necessarily shared by others, there’s no disguising that the course ends on a bit a low note with the final two holes not quite living up to the very high standard it sets for the majority of the round.
-It’s perhaps a bit unfair to end the review of such a high quality venue on a bit of a downer but sadly that’s how the course ends too.
+However in my own opinion, one that’s not necessarily shared by others, the course ends on ever so slightly low note with the final two holes not quite living up to the very high standard it sets for the majority of the round.

 Ganton is featured in the National Club Golfer Top 100 under £100 Golf Courses of Great Britain.